-Tables 1 and 2 provide an overview of the core of the total cost of fire and its principal components for all years from 1980 to 2007.
+Tables 1 and 2 provide an overview of the core of the total cost of fire and its principal components for all years from 1980 to 2009.
 For 2001, figures are shown with and without the losses in the unique events of September 11 (including estimated indirect losses, computed with the standard formula).
+Several of the component statistics have been revised by their sources since original publication, and those changes have been implemented back to 2005, which appears to be the earliest year with substantial changes.

-Table 1 shows the size (in current dollars for the year indicated) of each total cost component, the percentage share of the total accounted for by each component, and the total adjusted to 2007 dollars using the consumer price index.
-Table 2 shows all costs in 2007 dollars.
+Table 1 shows the size (in current dollars for the year indicated) of each total cost component, the percentage share of the total accounted for by each component, and the total adjusted to 2009 dollars using the consumer price index.
+Table 2 shows all costs in 2009 dollars.

-Table 3 shows how much each has changed between 1980 and 2007, both as a share of the total and in absolute size, with and without adjustment for inflation.
+Table 3 shows how much each has changed between 1980 and 2009, both as a share of the total and in absolute size, with and without adjustment for inflation.